 Stability of Institutions

-While the constitutional amendments of 2017 abolished the Prime Minister’s Office and curtailed the legislative powers of the Grand National Assembly, the implementation of the new system has almost completely marginalized the parliament, including its legislative and oversight functions.
-The president has absolute authority over the appointment and dismissal of senior government officials.
-He has the authority to declare a state of emergency and rule by presidential decrees on matters outside the scope of the law.
+The president, meanwhile, has the authority to declare a state of emergency and rule by presidential decrees on matters outside the scope of the law.
 He can indirectly dissolve the parliament by calling for new parliamentary and presidential elections.
-The president can also veto laws and controls the judiciary through the appointment of members of the Council of Judges and Prosecutors, and Constitutional Court judges.
+He can also veto laws and controls the judiciary through the appointment of members of the Council of Judges and Prosecutors and Constitutional Court judges.

 Performance of democratic institutions